Should Christians Attend Gay Weddings? Does It Matter Whether They’re Religious or Secular?

 I’m well aware that my response to this issue will not only offend unbelievers, but also many believers.
 I’ve received pushback before and will again.
 But for what it’s worth, I have honestly tried to find a biblical way to conclude that love and grace, which I feel in my heart toward the people seeking to be married, means it is good to demonstrate friendship by joining in the celebration.
 But partly because love needs some reference point in truth to be true love, I’ve simply been unable to come to this conclusion.

 I have talked with a number of people, including some pastors from good churches, who advocate saying yes to attending homosexual weddings.
 Their argument centers on the fact that Jesus was and is a friend of sinners and is full of grace.
 So true.
-But I have never seen a single wedding invitation to a wedding that doesn’t request people’s presence to join them in celebrating the couple’s union.
+But I have never seen a single wedding invitation that doesn’t request people’s presence to join in celebrating the couple’s union.

 When you attend a gay person’s birthday party, you’re joining in celebrating their birthday, right?
 That’s great.
 When you invite your gay or lesbian friend over for dinner, you’re celebrating friendship and life—no problem.
 When you toast to good health, great.
 But when you raise your glass and toast to a wedding that you are convinced dishonors God, or is not a true wedding at all, isn’t that radically different?